 The fact that Jesus provided access for us to the Father was an example of Him

-working the grace of God in His own life, and for us to seek his eternal life
+working the grace of God in His own life, and for us to seek the Father

-is our example of working the grace of God.
+is our example of working the grace of God into our own life.
 Jesus is the way to the Father,

 but knowing that doesn’t end our search for God.
 We